SunJiamei/LRP-ImageCaptioning/README.md

 ### To Explain Image Captioning Models
 We provide LRP, GradCAM, Guided-GradCAM, and Gradient*Input to explain the image captioning models.
 These explanation methods are defined in [explainers.py](./models/explainers.py).

-There are two stages for explanation.
+There are two stages of explanation.
 We first explain the decoder to get the explanation of each proceeding word and the CNN encoded image features.
 We then refer to the repo [iNNvestigate](https://github.com/albermax/innvestigate.git) to explain the CNN image encoder.

-To predict a caption of a test image and explain the captions, please refer the example code in [explain_image.py](explain_image.py).
+To predict a caption of a test image and explain the captions, please refer to the example code in [explain_image.py](explain_image.py).
-An example of the LRP explanation result is shown as follow.
+An example of the LRP explanation result is shown as follows.

 ![](example_images/sport.png)